Azure/osdu-infrastructure/infra/templates/osdu-r3-resources/docs/aks-environment.md

 ```
 ### data_resources

-The [cluster_resources](../environments/cluster_resources/variables.tf) environment relies on the resources from the [data_resources](../environments/data_resources/variables.tf) environment as the data storage reference for blob storage and COSMOS.
+The [data_resources](../configurations/data_resources/) environment relies on the resources from the [service_resources](../configurations/service_resources/) environment as the setup needs to support adding new partitions.

 ### common_resources

-The [cluster_resources](../environments/cluster_resources/variables.tf) environment relies on the resources from the [common_resources](../environments/common_resources/variables.tf) environment to source all docker images deployed to the AKS cluster.
+The [service_resources](../configurations/service_resources/) environment relies on the resources from the [common_resources](../configurations/common_resources/) environment to source all docker images deployed to the AKS cluster.

 ## Template Inputs
-Supported arguments for the aks environment are available in [variables.tf](../environments/cluster_resources/variables.tf).
+Supported arguments for the aks environment are available in [variables.tf](../configurations/service_resources/).

 ### Credential Management